ThomasOttosson/todolist/README.md

 * The timer has a green start button, a red stop button and a blue reset button.

+* All the timer buttons have a hover effect so the colors become brighter and they have a transition effect of background-color 0.5s ease in CSS.

 ![timer_task](./assets/images/timer_task.png)

 ## Features left to improve the project